neillytan/NLP-Project/README.md

 ```

 ## Project Data
-For this project, we are using text from Project Gutenburg, specifically a collection of poems by Emily Dickinson and
+For this project, we are using text from Project Gutenburg, specifically a collection of poems by Emily Dickinson and John Keats.

 ## Project History
 This project was made in Autumn 2020 as part of the CSE 583 course at the University of Washington.